Can I Drive a Van? What Licence Do I Need?

 Can I drive a van on a provisional licence?

-You can drive a van weighing up to 3.5 tonnes on a provisional licence.
-However, you’ll need to be accompanied by a full licence holder aged 21 or over that’s had their licence for at least three years.
+Yes, but the same rules apply as when you’re driving a car on a provisional licence – you must be specifically insured, and you need to be accompanied by a full licence holder who’s aged over 21 and has had their licence for at least three years.

 Will I need to get car or van insurance?